- About Us

 As well as explicitly teaching British history and that of the wider world, we also make use of our rich and varied local heritage either by incorporating it into our history units or by teaching stand-alone units of local history.
 With all this in mind, it is hoped that through our history curriculum we provide all children with enriching, memorable experiences and opportunities that nurture them to become confident and curious historians.

-The Nar Valley history curriculum is planned to ensure historical knowledge and concepts are taught alongside the development of subject-specific skills including: knowledge and understanding of chronology; interpretations of the past; historical enquiry; and organising and communicating information about the past.
+The Nar Valley history curriculum is planned to ensure historical knowledge and concepts (also known as substantive and disciplinary concepts) are taught alongside the development of subject-specific skills including: knowledge and understanding of chronology; interpretations of the past; historical enquiry; and organising and communicating information about the past.

 In their history lessons, and across the wider curriculum, we want our pupils to be able to ask pertinent questions about the past, analyse evidence, think critically, appreciate different perspectives and develop informed judgements.
 Our children will be asked to consider how the past influences the present, what past societies were like and what beliefs and cultures influenced people's actions.
 As they do this, our children will develop a chronological framework for their knowledge of significant events and people.